 When visiting an osteopath for the first time, it is normal to feel a little unsure of what to expect.
-This information has been provided to explain what happens and answer any questions you may have.
+This information is based on the current guidance from the professional body for osteopathy and is intended to help explain what happens and answer any questions you may have.
 If you have any other questions or concerns, please don’t hesitate to contact the practice by telephone or email.

-The first appointment takes up to 90 minutes, this allows enough time for us to thoroughly assess your problem and decide on the appropriate course of treatment.
-Follow-up appointments are a maximum of 45 minutes.
+The first appointment usually takes up to 90 minutes, this allows enough time to thoroughly assess your problem and decide on the appropriate course of treatment.
+Follow-up appointments are up to 45 minutes.

 Osteopaths are healthcare professionals who are specifically trained in diagnosing a range of health issues.
 At your first appointment, your osteopath will ask you questions about your symptoms, as well as your medical history and lifestyle.
 Although some of the questions may appear unrelated to your problem, they are important as they will help your osteopath to make an accurate diagnosis and suggest appropriate treatment.